+This globally precious land in a country that claims to be an environmental leader is about to be sold for tourist developement.
+Perhaps this image shows why it is not being made into a national park instead, which would be the responsible, wise course to meet tourism and environmental goals together.
 Note the catastrophic lava field that obliterated the original farms in modern memory, the excavator digging gravel out of the river, a forbidden practice in many countries but likely under government subsidy here, to enable farmers to stay on the land, and the farm up on the poorly-productive high country, away from that lava gick.
 This is a story of survival by harnessing energy to an austere, hierarchal system of political order.
 The fear is palpable, but the land…

 … is palpable, too.
 Environmental laws mean nothing if this land is not protected from crass development.
 The soul of the nation is here.
 Development is inevitable, and in true Icelandic fashion, it will be industrial and in place, and it should be.
 Restraint, though, is also Icelandic, and it is sorely needed here.